 The chain says the new tag line will roll out across its marketing in the U.S., including in a TV ad that will begin airing Monday night.
 The line made its first appearance in an online video last month.

-Fernando Machado, Burger King's senior vice president of global brand management, noted in an interview that "Have It Your Way" focuses on only the transaction — the ability to customize a burger.
+Fernando Machado, Burger King's senior vice president of global brand management, noted in an interview that "Have It Your Way" focuses on only the purchase — the ability to customize a burger.
 By contrast, he said "Be Your Way" is about making a connection with a person's greater lifestyle.

 "We want to evolve from just being the functional side of things to having a much stronger emotional appeal," said Machado, who joined the company in March.

-The new slogan was developed with ad agency David, a unit of WPP.
+Burger King says new slogan was developed with ad agency David, a unit of WPP.

 Machado noted that Burger King hasn't been actively using the "Have It Your Way" slogan for some time in the U.S. The company, which is based in Miami, Florida, also will stop using its more recent "Taste Is King" motto.

 In the latest quarter, Burger King said sales at U.S. restaurants open at least a year edged up 0.1 percent.
 The company said that results were hurt by bad weather.
-But Burger King Worldwide Inc. and rival McDonald's Corp. have been struggling to boost domestic sales for more than a year now.